-I originally bought and spray painted 30 plastic rats for a last minute Halloween costume idea but as soon as I lined them all up to admire my handiwork, I suddenly envisioned a wreath and became so much more excited about this idea instead!
+I originally bought and spray painted 30 plastic rats for a last minute Halloween costume idea but as soon as I lined them all up for that project, I suddenly envisioned a Halloween wreath DIY and became so much more excited about this idea instead!

-If you’re doing this Halloween thing at the last minute like me (or, as Hubby put it, getting ready for Halloween 2018), you’ll love this quick and easy Halloween wreath idea.
+If you’re doing this Halloween thing at the last minute like me (or, as Hubby put it, getting ready for Halloween next year already), you’ll love this quick and easy Halloween wreath idea.
 10 minutes to make – tops!

 - Plastic rats (I bought three packages of Les Rats, lol, on Amazon)